yuvaldori/gigaspaces-wiki-jekyll/xap100/monitoring-the-client-side-cache.markdown

 To use the Local View/Cache JMX Monitor:

-1. Download the [GSClientCacheJMXMonitorXAP9.jar](/download_files/GSClientCacheJMXMonitorXAP9.jar) and add it into your application classpath.
+1. {%download /download_files/GSClientCacheJMXMonitorXAP9.jar%} the monitor jar and add it into your application classpath.
 2. Add into your local view/cache configuration the `space-config.filters.Statistics.enabled` parameter as demonstrated below.
 3. Add into your application Spring file the `gsClientCacheMonitor` bean.
 The following example assumes you have an application using two master spaces, each has its own client local cache proxy.
 See how the `GigaSpacesClientCacheJMXMonitor` is configured to specify the different proxies used by the application:

-{% highlight java %}
+{% highlight xml %}
 <os-core:space-proxy id="space" name="mySpace" />

 <os-core:local-cache id="localCacheSpace" space="space">